emmanuelbernard/emmanuelbernard.com/blog/2012-04-11-feedback-on-twitter-bootstrap.md

 It is not exempt of bugs but overall things are working as expected.
 I stumbled upon several bugs but most of them were fixed in their latest version (2.0.3).
 I am unfortunately stuck on version 2.0.1.
 Does it work on Internet Explorer?
 Good question, I don't have a IE installed to check it out.
-If my website looks crap and you are using Internet Explorer, then the answer is no.
+If my website looks like crap and you are using Internet Explorer, then the answer is no.

 Twitter Bootstrap is built using [Less][less].
 I unfortunately use [SCSS][scss] and had to use a port that has not upgraded to 2.0.3 yet.